QUASAR: A Universal Autonomous System for Atomistic Simulation and a Benchmark of Its Capabilities: Results

 \subsection{Tier III.
 Frontier Research}

 While the Tier II tasks demonstrate strong potential for real-world applications, they are well-documented in the literature and possibly represented in LLM training data.
-Tier III therefore targets recent or open research problems that lack established protocols, thereby testing the ability of the system to reason and explore without bias.
+Tier III therefore targets recent or open research problems that lack established results, thereby testing the ability of the system to reason and explore without reliance on known solutions.

 We tasked QUASAR with screening 5\% La-doped \ce{ATaO3} perovskites (A = Li, Na, K) for the photocatalytic degradation of methyl orange under UV irradiation.
 This complex query requires the agent to compute and align band edges relative to relevant redox potentials, assess the impact of doping on the optical gap, and evaluate defect formation energies.
 This task is based on recent published work from our lab \cite{matthews_doping_2025}.